Batman Returns (Atari Lynx video game): Development and release

 Batman Returns on the Atari Lynx was created by most of the same staff that worked on previous projects at Atari for their platform such as Checkered Flag, Klax and Warbirds, among others.
 Its development was supervised by producer John Skruch, with both Eric Ginner and Jerome Strach acting as co-programmers.
 The visual art team was led by Susan G. McBride, who also worked as animator alongside artists Eric Blumrich, Eric "Coyote" Elliott, Melody Rondeau, Philip Temple and Robb Mariani.
 Mariani came from Atari's Chicago division, while both Blumrich and Temple were brought as contractors.
 The audio was handled by composers Robert "Bob" Vieira and Alex "LX" Rudis, although the latter is not named as such in the credits of the game.
 Skruch recounted the game's creation process and history through publications.

-Skruch stated that Atari undertook the project in September 1991 but due to the movie's tight production schedule, the team did not receive a preliminary synopsis of the plot until November of the same year.
+Skruch said that Atari undertook the project in September 1991 but due to the movie's tight production schedule, the team did not receive a preliminary synopsis of the plot until November of the same year.
 Conceptualization began at that point until other original production materials such as stills and a shooting script arrived in January 1992, when the development team was prepared to start programming work, although members of the staff worked on the Lynx conversion of Rampart during their leisure early in the development cycle.
-Skruch stated that several issues were faced during development like approval from actors of publicity stills with appearance of their likeness before their distribution, as well as redesigning certain aspects in the game to be more in line with the final movie version due to constant changes during the filming process.
+Skruch said that several issues were faced during development like approval from actors of publicity stills with appearance of their likeness before their distribution, as well as redesigning certain aspects in the game to be more in line with the final movie version due to constant changes during the filming process.

 When designing the game, Skruch and the team wanted to convey major scenes of the film in an action game format, while gameplay was made to resemble the Lynx version of Rygar.
 The team also ensured that the portrayal of Batman's sprite was accurate to the film as well.
 Due to opting in having the game complete to coincide with the movie's release, members of the staff worked overtime over the course of several months during development.
 Despite these setbacks, Skruch claimed that work on the project proved to be "totally exhilarating".
 Batman Returns for the Atari Lynx was released in June 1992 to coincide with its eponymous film's premiere.
 The game was showcased during the 1992 Taste of Chicago food festival along with other Lynx titles such as Hydra.
 The title later became a pack-in game for the Lynx II in certain regions.